Apex-vanguards/Graph-Editor/README.md

 ## License

-MIT — do whatever you want with it.
+GNU — do whatever you want with it.

 ---